alljoyn/data-datadriven_api/README.md

 * `QCC_OS_LINUX`
 * `QCC_OS_GROUP_POSIX`

+All files pertaining to the datadriven_api are found in the datadriven directory.
 Regarding header dependencies, you should include the individual directories found under cpp/inc in your compilation directive.